Vijayashrikrishna/UNIVERSAL_EMA_TRANSITION_EA/Docs/Risk_Management.md

 # Progression Reset

-The progression resets only when a winning trade reaches the strategy-defined successful outcome.
+The progression resets only when a trade reaches 2.5R or higher without first being stopped out.

 Losing trades continue the progression.